 For a free legal consultation, call (256) 859-7277

 Letting Go Of Anger – Where Did That Come From?

 As you attempt to move on after a divorce, you may find yourself responding in ways that are unlike your ‘normal’ reactions.
 This is often due to some combination of emotions, which may include:

 These are normal reactions to accompany divorce, but when experienced simultaneously, they create a toxic concoction that can bubble up during moments of stress, or remembrance, to explode additional feelings of low self-worth, insecurity, emptiness, fear, uncertainty, and anger.

 Some people never heal from a divorce due to anger at the unfair outcome.
-Contact The Charlotte Christian Law today to schedule a consultation with a caring, highly qualified legal professional to ensure that your divorce is handled with your best interests at heart.
+Contact The The Law Offices of Charlotte Christian and Associates today to schedule a consultation with a caring, highly qualified legal professional to ensure that your divorce is handled with your best interests at heart.

 Redeem Your Reactions

 You may be feeling angry that you have been treated unfairly by the court systems, wrongly accused by your ex, maybe they cheated or lied, or have been underhanded thus far in the divorce proceedings.
 Perhaps your outlaws… erm, in-laws… were awful, and your marriage just didn’t play out the way you had hoped nor planned.
 Maybe you haven’t gotten the custodial agreement you desired, or the division of assets and liabilities has been upsetting.